 I am writing in support of the proposal to establish a School of Computing and Data Science within The Grainger College of Engineering.
 Our support for this proposal is informed by the vision, principles, and conditions outlined in an MOU developed between the College of Liberal Arts & Sciences (LAS), The Grainger College of Engineering, the iSchool, and the Department of Computer Science.
 This MOU supersedes the Letter of Intent between LAS, The Grainger College of Engineering, and the Department of Computer Science, but is based on the same essential agreement that LAS is collaborating in the establishment and growth of the School of Computing and Data Science (SCDS) with the understanding that SCDS will not create departments and with the expectation that LAS and other campus units may also seek to add Data Science and/or its relevant variants to their names.
-Other aspects of the MOU are to ensure that this collaboration allows all units currently working in the Data Science research and education across campus.
+Other aspects of the MOU are to ensure that this collaboration allows all units currently working in the Data Science space to grow and thrive as we move forward to enhance collaboration and coordination of Data Science research and education across campus.